 - MASQUES for piano and brass quintet performed at a public concert at New York’s Carnegie Hall.

-- Solo recital, Five Sonorous Inventions, National Association of Music Teachers, National Convention, Dallas, Texas.
+- Solo recital, Five Sonorous Inventions, National Association of Music Teachers, National Convention, Dallas, TX.

 Examples of travel that are not funded: